|Feasibility study on the assessment of historical ecosystem services on natural heritage sites

 - exemplary testing of the guideline on selected sites

-- development of resources (brochures, flyers, education material, website) for the sustainable protection of historical cultural landscapes
+- development of resources (brochures, flyer, education material, website) for the sustainable protection of historical cultural landscapes

 - conceptualization of a longer term program for a historically review of all DBU areas